BlissRoms-x86/Documentation/knowledgebase/frequently-asked-questions/hardware-compatibility.md

 **Supported GPU's:**

-* Intel / AMD iGPU - all supported + Vulkan \(Iris requires Mesa 21.1.3+\)
+* Intel iGPU : Supported
-* AMD Desktop GPUs - mostly supported + Vulkan
-* Nvidia Desktop GPUs - poor support - no vulkan \(Uses Nouveau drivers\)
+* Intel dGPU (Ex: DG1/DG2) : Untested
+* AMD APU/GPU : Supported
+* Nvidia : Support but limited

 **Native-Bridge:**

-Native-Bridge is an ARM translation layer for android x86 developed by Intel and Google to run ARM apps on x86 architecture.
+BlissOS include native-bridge solution for translating ARM apps.
+If you can boot BlissOS, you can use this native bridge as it require x86_64v2 CPU.
+As of right now, 2 native bridge solution are being used :
+- BlissOS 14/15 : Intel's libhoudini (aka Intel Bridge Technology)
+- BlissOS 16/17 : Google's libndk_translation.

+These are proprietary libraries extracted from firmware of different devices.

-How to identify Native-Bridge Types in ISO file ?
+~~How to identify Native-Bridge Types in ISO file ?~~

-* **houdini** - Includes Intel's Houdini \(Works with most Intel CPU's and some recent AMD CPU's\)
-* **libndk** - Includes Google's libndk-translation \(Works on all CPU's, but not as efficient as Houdini\)
+~~* **houdini** - Includes Intel's Houdini \(Works with most Intel CPU's and some recent AMD CPU's\)~~ ~~* **libndk** - Includes Google's libndk-translation \(Works on all CPU's, but not as efficient as Houdini\)~~